nwindmeyer/Gastric_Cancer_Datasets/Code/gse62254_explore_data.md

 attach(gse62254_clinDat)
 ```

-No the variables can be referenced directly
+Now the variables can be referenced directly

 ``` r
 table(lc)